Conferences and debates

 Wednesday, March 18

-“The huge world of the small domestic space: women in Al-Andalus”
+“The large world of the small domestic space: women in Al-Andalus”

 Dolores Serrano Niza, University of La Laguna.